UnkwUsr/hlhax/README.md

 ## Credits

-Many thanks to all games hacking community, this is a really big scene.
+Many thanks to all game hacking communities, this is a really big scene.
 Mostly it's a site [www.unknowncheats.me](https://www.unknowncheats.me), but also I've seen some archived forum pages of [www.gamedeception.net](https://www.gamedeception.net).